raineaeternal/ScoreRequirement/README.md

 This mod allows you to disable score submission to ScoreSaber with custom parameters!
 ## Changelog

+## 1.0.6
+* Actually fixed the pauses disabling score submission this time - im a good developer i swear

 ## 1.0.5

 * Fixed one line of code that broke the pause limit